 - Sales Journal

-Is a special journal used to record sales on credit (received from customers).
+This is a special journal used to record sales on credit (received from customers).

 - Purchase Journal

-Is a special journal used to record credit purchases (payable to the supplier).
+This is a special journal used to record credit purchases (payable to the supplier).

 Whether you’re an accountant (or aspiring to be one), a business owner, part of the accounting department or a freelancer, understanding these different books is a must to get your practice compliant with the law.